ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Try the service

-Use the [Try it](/learn/vs-code-extension/try-the-services/try-http-services/) CodeLens of the VS Code extension to send a request to the service to try out the use case.
+Use the [**Try it**](/learn/vs-code-extension/try-the-services/try-http-services/) CodeLens of the VS Code extension to send a request to the service to try out the use case.

 ### Get all countries

-Retrieve all the available records of all countries as shown below.
+Retrieve all the available records of all countries, as shown below.

 ![Get all countries](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/get-all-countries.gif)

 ### Add a country by the ISO code

-Add a record of a country by its ISO code as shown below.
+Add a record of a country by its ISO code, as shown below.

 ![Add a country](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/add-a-country.gif)

 ### Filter a country by the ISO code

-Retrieve a specific record of a country by providing its ISO code as shown below.
+Retrieve a specific record of a country by providing its ISO code, as shown below.

 ![Filter a country](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/filter-a-country.gif)